How to Clean Wool Carpets? The Full Step by Step Guide

 - Start with baking soda and vinegar.
-Baking soda will absorb the odor and white vinegar will help disinfect the area.
+Baking soda will absorb the odour and white vinegar will help disinfect the area.
 Scatter baking soda on the stain and let it rest for 30 minutes then vacuum.
 To get rid of cat pee smell for good can be daunting and require both effort and time.

 - Make a cleaning solution out of half a cup vinegar, 2 cups water, and half teaspoon liquid dishwasher detergent.Use a clean cloth or sponge.

 - Dipp it into the cleaning solution.

 - Lightly rub the spot using circular movements.

 - Rub again with a water-dampened sponge or cloth over the area.